RobotsFTW/NETWAR-Bot/README.md

 This is a discord bot for the NETWAR LAN. https://www.netwar.org/

-help command came form here: https://github.com/zedchance/embed_help
+Help command came from here: https://github.com/zedchance/embed_help

 Discord bot for the NETWAR LAN.